vaaralav/gramophone/README.md

 #### Option: stopWords

-Add extra stopWords to be used in addition to the English set.
+Add extra stopWords to be used in addition to the default words.

 ```js
 keyword.extract('foo et bar et foo et bar et foo', {stopWords: ['et']})
 ```

 Returns `['foo', 'bar']`.

+#### Option: lang

+Use stopwords for a language other than English.
+Supported values are:

+ar, bg, cs, da, de, en, es, fi, fr, gr, it, jp, lv, nl, no, pl, pt, ru, sk, sv, tr

 #### Option: startWords